LK4D4/lk4d4.darth.io/content/posts/streak.md

 Yesterday I finished my first 30-day [streak](https://github.com/LK4D4) on GitHub.
-Most of contributions were to [Docker](https://github.com/dotcloud/docker) -- biggest opensource project on Go.
+Most of contributions were to [Docker](https://github.com/dotcloud/docker) -- the biggest opensource project on Go.
 I learned a lot in this month, and it was really cool.
 I think that this is mostly because of Go language.
 I've been programming on Python for five years and I was never so excited about open source, because Python is not even half so fun as Go.